SinclairCreative/trmptrain/README.md

 # TR*MP TRAIN

-TR*MP TRAIN is a retro style snake-like browser game presented in the spirit of parody.
+TR*MP TRAIN is a retro style snake-like browser game parodizing the orange man's life.
 Collect assets, employ workers and avoid lawsuits as your corporation grows from humble beginnings to the highest office.

 ## Playing the Game